Did Jesus Die the Second Death?

 Such an argument has God playing “tricks” and “deceiving” His intelligent creatures into the idea that Christ somehow “died” eternally the “second death” because “He thought” He would never rise again.
 I challenge you to exam the evidence for yourself, weigh the issues, come to your own conclusion!”
 (Timothy Jennings, https://comeandreason.com/)

-While scripture speaks of His feeling forsaken during the crucifixion, according to this commentary, when He did finally die He did not still feel that way:
+While scripture is commonly understood to be speaking of His feeling forsaken during the crucifixion, according to this commentary, when He did finally die, He did not still feel that way:

 “Amid the awful darkness, apparently* forsaken of God, Christ had drained the last dregs in the cup of human woe.
 In those dreadful hours He had relied upon the evidence of His Father’s acceptance heretofore given Him.
 He was acquainted with the character of His Father; He understood His justice, his mercy, and His great love.
 By faith He rested in Him whom it had ever been His joy to obey.
 And as in submission He committed Himself to God, the sense of the loss of His Father’s favor was withdrawn.
 By faith, Christ was victor.”
 (The Desire of Ages p756)